rust-lang/rfcs/text/0000-scoped-threads.md

 There are several differences between old and new scoped threads:

-1. `scope()` now returns a `thread::Result<T>` rather than `T`.
-This is because panics in the old design were just silently ignored, which is not good.
-   By returning a `Result`, the user can handle panics in whatever way they want.
+1. `scope()` now propagates unhandled panics from child threads.
+    In the old design, panics were silently ignored.
+    Users can still handle panics by manually working with `ScopedJoinHandle`s.

 2. The closure passed to `Scope::spawn()` now takes a `&Scope<'env>` argument that allows one to spawn nested threads, which was not possible with the old design.